gralco/l5-schematic/CAD/KiCad/librem5_mainboard/README.md

-# Librem 5 KiCad Conversion
+# Librem 5 Mainboard KiCad Conversion
-Project to convert the Librem 5 main board to KiCad.
+Project to convert the Librem 5 Mainboard to KiCad.

 ## License
 GNU GPLv3+